JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 A closure is a function that has access to its outer function scope even after the outer function has returned.
 This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

-Before we dive into closures, let’s first understand the lexical scope.
+Before we dive into closures, let's first understand the lexical scope.

 #### What is a Lexical Scope?